mag-mal/llm-zoomcamp-rag-project/README.md

 My project addresses these problems through the development of an intelligent **Retrieval-Augmented Generation (RAG)** application, functioning as a **personal plant assistant**.
 By combining a structured plant database with a conversational AI system, users can ask natural-language questions such as:

-- the care requirements of a specific plant, e.g. "How often should I water a Monstera?",
+- the care requirements of a specific plant, (e.g. "How often should I water a Monstera?"),
-- whether a plant is safe for pets, e.g. “Is Codiaeum variegatum toxic to cats?”,
+- whether a plant is safe for pets, (e.g. "Is Codiaeum variegatum toxic to cats?),
-- the plant’s origin and ideal growing conditions, or
+- the plant’s origin and ideal growing conditions, (e.g. "What are the perfect growing condition for Ficus benjamina?") or
-- recommendations for plants that meet certain criteria (e.g., low-light plants safe for dogs).
+- recommendations for plants that meet certain criteria (e.g. "Low-light plants safe for dogs").

 **The system then provides clear, concise, and factually grounded answers**, enabling owners to care for their plants more confidently and make informed decisions that keep both their plants and pets healthy.